 Companies can ensure a rich experience by simulating their industries and workforces and teaching the necessary precautions to the employees.

 Many manufacturing industries were already using new IIoT technologies to deploy predictive maintenance, real-time shipment visibility, equipment-as-a-service and other IIoT application to fundamentally change their business.
 The pandemic has led to the a drastic adoption of IIoT technologies to truly create smarter factories, cities and supply chains but its still relatively slow.

-The reason being IIoT is complex and requires the operational technology to be connected to the IT systems.
+The reason is that IIoT is complex and it requires the operational technology to connect with the IT systems.
 This requires expertise in IoT hardware, wireless connectivity, back-end cloud software, IoT protocols, IoT cybersecurity and much more.